What is Aviatrix ActiveMesh?¶

 ActiveMesh enables the Aviatrix Transit GW to connect to multiple remote sites over IPSec VPN tunnels.

-When you configure VPN to remote sites from Transit Network -> Setup -> Step 3 (Connect to VGW/External Device/Aviatrix CloudN) in the Transit Network workflow Step 3, the VPN tunnel is built with route based VPN.
+When you configure VPN to remote sites from Transit Network -> Setup -> Step 3 (Connect to VGW/External Device/Aviatrix CloudN) in the Transit Network workflow Step 3, the VPN tunnel is built with route based VPN on the Aviatrix Transit Gateway.

 On the other hand, when you configure VPN to remote sites from Site2Cloud page and select a Transit GW, the VPN tunnel is built with policy based VPN.